A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Application to DC-DC Buck Converters

-\begin{remark} The design of the estimator is entirely conducted in CT and relies on signals involved in the linear subsystem only.
+\begin{remark} The design of the estimator is entirely conducted in continuous time (CT) and relies on signals involved in the linear subsystem only.
 Consequently, the problem is solved exactly by the CT LTI filter $\mathcal{E}(s)$. \end{remark}

-In ideal conditions, $\hat i_o(t) = i_o(t)$ for all $t \in \R_{\geq 0}$, but the presence of noise and modeling uncertainties in the plant description may hinder the quality of the estimate.
-Concerning noise, we notice that an appropriate printed circuit board (PCB) design easily allows us to make negligible parasitic effects perturbing the measured signals before being processed by $\mathcal{E}$.
-As to modeling uncertainties, we notice that only $R_L$, $C$, and $R_{C_o}$ are involved in the design, thus uncertainties on any other component are irrelevant.
+In ideal conditions, $\hat{i}_o(t) = i_o(t)$ for all $t \in \mathbb{R}_{\geq 0}$, but the presence of noise and modeling uncertainties in the plant description may hinder the quality of the estimate.
+Regarding noise, an appropriately designed printed circuit board (PCB) can minimize parasitic effects that perturb the measured signals before they are processed by $\mathcal{E}$.
+Regarding modeling uncertainties, we note that only $R_L$, $C_o$, and $R_{C_o}$ are involved in the design; thus, uncertainties in any other components are irrelevant.
 We study the impact of the uncertainties on $R_L$, $C$, and $R_{C_o}$ through the following sensitivity analysis: